SummaryRead the full fact sheet

 Side effects of hepatitis B vaccines

 Side effects from the vaccine are uncommon and usually mild, but may include:

-- children who can be unsettled, irritable, cry, are generally unhappy, drowsy and tired
+- In children – being unsettled, irritable, tearful, generally unhappy, drowsy and tired.

-- occasionally, an injection-site lump (nodule) that may last many weeks, but treatment is not needed.
+- Occasionally, an injection-site lump (nodule) that may last many weeks, but for which treatment is not needed.

 Managing fever after immunisation

 Common side effects following immunisation are usually mild and temporary (occurring in the first few days after vaccination).
 Specific treatment is not usually required.

 There are a number of treatment options that can reduce the side effects of the vaccine such as giving extra fluids to drink and not overdressing if there is a fever.

 Although routine use of paracetamol after vaccination is not recommended, if fever is present, paracetamol can be given – check the label for the correct dose or speak with your pharmacist, especially when giving paracetamol to children.